dixslyf/mnist-digits-nb-nn/report/report.typ

 every metric calculated for the CNN is higher than those for the naive Bayes classifier.
 This result is expected for two reasons:

-+ CNNs are highly suitable for image data.
++ CNNs are highly suitable for image data as they use convolutional kernels.

-+ Naive Bayes classifiers assume conditional independence of the input features given the class, which is almost certainly not the case for the pixels of the handwritten digit images.
++ Naive Bayes classifiers assume conditional independence of the input features given each class, which is almost certainly not the case for the pixels of the handwritten digit images.

 It is surprising, however, that the naive Bayes classifier could still achieve